PistonDevelopers/blog.piston.rs/_posts/2015-07-03-path-semantics.md

 One project currently going on in OpenCog is to make game characters smarter, which is very interesting.
 This project has done a lot of testing in this area, and perhaps the Piston project will explore some things in this direction.

-This project has also been important for Piston-Meta, which might turn out to be very useful for other projects.
+This project has also been important for testing [Piston-Meta](https://github.com/pistondevelopers/meta), which might turn out to be very useful for other projects.